vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-RDTI-Application-Content.md

 # - Project overview, Core Activities, Hypotheses, Experiments, Evaluation, Conclusions
 #
 # NOTES FOR FUTURE AI:
-# - This document follows the successful FY23/FY24 pattern but with stronger technical detail
+# - This document follows AusIndustry software guidance with technical uncertainty focus
 # - All content must be consistent with evidence in 02-evidence/ and core activity documents

 ---